genestack/user-tutorials/source/tutorials/Microbiome_analysis/intro.rst

 Microbiome data analysis pipeline
 *********************************

-A typical data flow for Microbiome analysis consists of the following steps:
+A typical data flow for microbiome analysis consists of the following steps:

 #.
 Quality control of raw reads
 #.
 Preprocessing of raw reads